neloefm1/SenseFOG-Documentation/README.md

 ### Where to access the raw data
 To access, download and analyze data, please visit the public data repository on Mendeley Data where the data has been stored:
-“Pathological subthalamic activation and synchronization reflect antagonistic muscle activation failure and freezing of gait in Parkinson’s disease”, Mendeley Data, V1, doi: 10.17632/c9ckcvjxc7.1
+“Supraspinal circuits contribute to the failure of antagonistic inhibition and freezing of gait in Parkinson’s disease”, Mendeley Data, V1, doi: 10.17632/c9ckcvjxc7.1

 - [ ] https://data.mendeley.com/datasets/c9ckcvjxc7/1